CesiumGS/3d-tiles/README.md

 <a name="status" />
 ## Spec status

 The 3D Tiles spec is pre-1.0.
-We expect it and the [Cesium implementation](https://github.com/AnalyticalGraphicsInc/cesium/compare/3d-tiles) to stablize in the spring of 2016.
+We expect it and the [Cesium implementation](https://github.com/AnalyticalGraphicsInc/cesium/compare/3d-tiles) to stabilize in the spring of 2016.

 Topic  | Status
 ---|---